-- You can now annotate plotted points using text labels (Appendix A.5.1.4) in 2d and 3d scatter plots use the Draw Label (Txt) button to assign a column containing label text. - Radial axis control in sphere plot is now not visible by default you need to click the Radial Coordinates () button in the dataset toolbar to enable it. - - displayed next to the plot. - New Hide Legend checkbox in style editor windows which allows subset legend entries to be excluded from the displayed legend individually.
+- You can now annotate plotted points using text labels (Appendix A.5.1.4) in 2d and 3d scatter plots use the Draw Label (Txt) button to assign a column containing label text. - Radial axis control in sphere plot is now not visible by default you need to click the Radial Coordinates () button in the dataset toolbar to enable it. - New Show Legend (button in plot windows determines whether a legend will be - displayed next to the plot. - New Hide Legend checkbox in style editor windows which allows subset legend entries to be excluded from the displayed legend individually.